jennashinn/baseball_analytics/README.md

 ## Data
-The data was sourced with [PyBaseball package]("https://github.com/jldbc/pybaseball) which allows users to scrape Baseball Reference, Baseball Savant, and FanGraphs data.
+The data was sourced with [PyBaseball]("https://github.com/jldbc/pybaseball) which allows users to scrape Baseball Reference, Baseball Savant, and FanGraphs data.

 FanGraphs provides a full [glossary](https://library.fangraphs.com/offense/offensive-statistics-list/) of the offensive terms used in the batting data.